 |

-But best for a quick identification is the characteristic M. & M. card / image number, especially the not so common font they used (see ill. please) most of the time.
-Cards from the undivided era usually show the number on picture side.
-A view from Italy bears it on the undivided back, however.
-Perhaps not surprising is that, there is no rule without exception.
-Some M. & M. cards bear in card/image number in regular Times-like type with stop.
+But best for a quick identification is the characteristic M. & M. card / image number, especially as often a not so common type font was used (see ill. please).
+Cards from the undivided era usually show this number on picture side.
+An Italian view bears it on the undivided back, however.
+Not surprising that there is no rule without exception.
+Some M. & M. cards have card/image number in regular Times-like type with stop.

 |